I present three examples to demonstrate how the MMMM can be applied to analyze spatial, network, and aggregation problems.

 geom_pointrange(aes(ymin = lb, ymax = ub), position=position_dodge(width=0.3))+

-The estimates are similar but not identical.
-This is due to the different estimation algorithm (maximum likelihood vs Bayesian MCMC) and because the models are not 100% identical.
+The estimates are similar but not identical due to differences in the estimation algorithms (maximum likelihood vs. Bayesian MCMC) and slight differences in model specifications.

-The advantage of errorsarlm is that estimation is faster and the errors are endogenous.
-So if this model is what you want, it’s probably best to estimate it with the spatialreg package.
+The advantage of using errorsarlm is its faster estimation and ability to account for endogenous errors.
+If this model aligns with your needs, it is generally best to estimate it using the spatialreg package.

 Weight function regression

-The MMMM, however, allows to make the weights a function of covariates.
-That is, instead of assuming a specific weighting regime, we can estimate whether the influence of a neighbor on a location depends on some covariates.
+The MMMM, however, allows the weights to be modeled as a function of covariates.
+Instead of assuming a fixed weighting scheme, we can estimate whether a neighbor’s influence on a location varies based on specific covariates.

-For this example, I hypothesize that the weight of a neighbor in the total neighborhood effect depends on the similarity between neighbor and focal location, which is an idea I borrow from social network theory.
+In this example, I hypothesize that a neighbor’s weight in the overall neighborhood effect depends on the similarity between the neighbor and the focal location—an idea inspired by social network theory.

-I calculate the similarity as the average absolute difference between a neighbor and the focal location on the six considered covariates (i.e., the opposite of similarity).
-I call the variable \(DIFF\):
+I define similarity as the inverse of the average absolute difference between a neighbor and the focal location across the six considered covariates.
+This measure captures dissimilarity, so I label the variable DIFF:

-# Homogeneity of focal location to its neighbors
+# Difference between a focal location and its neighbors

 The issue of scaling:

-• constraint=1: constrains the weights of neighbors to sum 1 for each focal location (but allows them to differ within each location)
+• constraint=1: Ensures that the weights of a location’s neighbors sum to 1 for each focal location, while allowing them to vary within each location.

-• constraint=2: constrains the all weights to sum up to the number of neighborhoods (allows them to differ within and across location)
+• constraint=2: Ensures that all weights sum to the total number of neighborhoods, allowing them to vary both within and across locations.

 # Spatial fixed effects + spatial random effect with "endogenized" weights: